arangodb/arangojs/.circleci/README.md

 - Each **`node-test`** job pays **startup overhead** (checkout, remote Docker, **pull DB images**, `npm install`, DB bootstrap).
 Twenty-four cells multiply that **wall-clock** parallelism benefit doesn’t divide total compute equally—you sum roughly **24 × (job duration minutes)** worth of credits (often dominated by Docker/I npm/db startup).

 Whether it feels **expensive** depends on push frequency, job duration, and plan allowance; **24 × medium minutes per pipeline** is the right mental model for cost estimation—not “one pipeline = one minute.”

+---

+## 6) See also

+- [GitHub Actions vs CircleCI](github-vs-circleci.md) — matrix sizes, topology/SSL, and jobs only on one side.